 The Electrical Trades Union is welcoming more women than ever before.
 The ETU National Women’s Committee is proud to have played a massive role in encouraging more women to take up a trade and join our Union.
 They are the driving force behind improving conditions for women across the Union and the industry, advocating for action on issues like gender bias, sex discrimination and breaking down employment barriers for women.

 ETU Divisional Executive holds a place for an affirmative action officer, to advocate for issues that affect women as part of Union campaigns and decisions.
 Affirmative action officer Ellen McNally from the NSW branch sits on the executive and leads the National Women’s Committee.

 “Women want to feel that their voices are being heard.
 Having female representation on committees helps ensure that their perspectives don’t go unnoticed and gives them someone to reach out to about issues that affect them,” she said.

 The affirmative action officers (AAOs) in each state are:

 NSW & ACT Ellen McNally (AAO) and Jill Raynes

 QLD & NT Ezra Finch (AAO) and Hannah Watts

-The report exposes unsanitary, unsafe, inaccessible and unsuitable amenities faced by many workers in our industry and how this issue is disproportionately impacting women.
+The report exposes unsanitary, unsafe, inaccessible and unsuitable amenities faced by many workers in our industry and how this issue disproportionately impacts women.